MemVerge/mvai-public/README.md

 # MMC.AI Teardown Guide

 Download and run the interactive `mmcai-teardown.sh` script on the control plane node.

+Some teardown operations are dangerous and may cause data loss or other installations in the cluster to malfunction, if they rely on the same resources.
+If you have nothing else installed in the cluster and want to remove everything, answer 'y' to each prompt.

-You will have a chance to confirm your changes:
+You will have a chance to confirm your changes after making your selections:
 ```bash
 wget -O logging.sh https://raw.githubusercontent.com/MemVerge/mmc.ai-setup/main/logging.sh
 wget -O mmcai-teardown.sh https://raw.githubusercontent.com/MemVerge/mmc.ai-setup/main/mmcai-teardown.sh